 3. What is the deadline for registration?

-Two weeks before the Championships.
+Approximately ten days before the Championships.
 Students may be allowed to register on a space-available basis up to the date of the Canadian Championships, but they should not assume this will be possible.

 4. What does it cost?